mastercuber55/Cube2D-Engine/docs/Documentation.md

 ---
-title: API Documentation
+title: Documentation
 layout: default
 nav_order: 3
 ---

 # API Documentation

-Cube2D Engine just binds or recreate things from [raylib], [raymath], [Cube2D Framework] so there is no need for docs of my own and as [raylib] says, you can just learn things just by looking at the cheatsheet, but in my personal opinion, switching between cheetsheet and code editor is kinda pain so just include [raylib.h], [raymath], [Cube2D.hpp] in your project and your code editor most likely supports better file switch compared to what you would do if those files were not included.
+Cube2D Engine just binds or recreate things from [raylib], [raymath], [Cube2D Framework], and as [raylib] says, you can just learn things just learn things by looking at their cheetsheet, but in my personal opinion, switching between cheetsheet and code editor is kinda pain so just include [raylib.h], [raymath], [Cube2D.hpp] in your project and your code editor most likely supports better file switch compared to what you would do if those files were not included.

+Now as for the Engine itself, you just gotta see the tutorials.

 ## How To Use Enums & Defines?
-[raylib] defines the following enums
+The following enums are few of enums defined by [raylib].
 ```c
 typedef enum {
     MOUSE_BUTTON_LEFT    = 0,       // Mouse button left